diantyapitaloka/Variable-PHP/README.md

 - Static Variables: If you want a variable inside a function to "remember" its value even after the function finishes (without making it global), use the static keyword.
 This is perfect for counters.
 - Learning PHP is incomplete without discussing PHP variables.
 - Variable Scope (Local vs. Global): Variables created inside a function are "local" and vanish once the function ends.
 To use a variable from the outside world inside a function, you must use the global keyword or the GLOBALS array.
+- Type Juggling: PHP automatically converts variables to the necessary data type based on the context in which they are used.
+For example, if you add an integer to a string that starts with a number, PHP will perform the math instead of throwing an error.
 - Constants vs. Variables: Unlike standard variables, constants are defined without a dollar sign and cannot be changed once set.
 They are globally accessible across your entire script, making them ideal for configuration settings like database credentials.
 - Scope Boundaries: Variables defined inside a function are local and cannot be accessed from the outside script.
 You must use the global keyword if you need to pull an external variable into that function’s logic.
 - The Null Coalesce: The operator allows you to assign a default "fallback" value if a variable is undefined or null.
 This prevents errors when dealing with user input or database results that might be empty.